liferay/liferay-frontend-projects/projects/npm-tools/CONTRIBUTING.md

 # Change to the directory of the package you wish to publish:
 cd packages/npm-scripts

-# Preview the changelog changes, to decide on an appropriate version numbers:
+# Preview the changelog changes, to decide on release type (major, minor etc),
-yarn run liferay-changelog-generator --dry-run

-# Update the changelog:
-yarn run liferay-changelog-generator --version=29.0.1

-# Review and stage the generated changes:
+# and stage them:
-git add -p
+yarn run liferay-changelog-generator --interactive

-# Update the version number:
+# Update the version number using the same release type as decided in previous step:
 yarn version --minor # or --major, or --patch
 ```